 “My friends have student loans and they have to pay that back whether they have a job or not,” Hamilton added.
 “Some of them chose to live in less expensive parts of the city just because they have these loans hanging over their heads.”

-The ISA route allowed Hamilton to break away from that cycle.
+The ISA loan route allowed Hamilton to break away from that cycle.
+While ISA loans still incur debt, that debt is designed to be more manageable, and have a built-in end date.
 More importantly, he was able to concentrate on his training with the burden of student loans off his back.
 He spent the first six months of the program learning about user experience (UX) and user interface (UI) design, both of which are crucial elements in the field of web development.

 He then spent the second half of the year training for front-end development.
 Exactly a year after signing up for the program, Hamilton broke into the tech industry.